Visiting FAQs

 Frequently Asked Questions

 Tours are approximately one hour long, and take place rain or shine.
-In the case of extreme weather, we will contact you to reschedule your tour.
+In the case of extreme weather, we may contact you to reschedule your tour.
+Arrive a few minutes early to sign waivers and rent boots if you need them.

 You are visiting a working farm and should dress accordingly.
-That means closed-toed shoes that cover your foot, long pants, and clothes (including shoes) you don’t mind getting dirty.
-Anything long and dangly could get nibbled on, and particularly dramatic and flowy clothing like sundresses, shawls, or loose pants are don’t work around farm animals.
+That means closed-toed shoes that cover your whole foot, long pants, and clothes (including shoes) you don’t mind getting dirty.
+Anything long and dangly could get nibbled on, and particularly dramatic and flowy clothing like sundresses, shawls, or loose pants are not a good choice around farm animals for a host of reasons.
 Remember: there could be inclement weather, sun, long grass, insects, animals rubbing against you, and mud.
 And there will definitely be poop.

 Of course!
+We LOVE seeing kids light up when they meet animals!
 If you are bringing toddlers, we require one adult per little one, and that you hold their hand the entire tour.
+You can purchase children’s tickets separately for just $15 for children 12 and under.
 Our tours are free for children under a year old.

 Many of our residents love visitors!
 But as visitors, we are all guests in our rescued animals’ home.
 We try hard to make sure everyone gets the chance to experience how affectionate and loving our animal friends are, but it is always up to our residents whether or not they feel like participating in pets that day.